-Those charged with governance are responsible for overseeing the Union's financial reporting process.
+Those charged with governance are responsible for overseeing the Trust's financial reporting process.

-As per Section 16(1) of the National Audit Act No. 19 of 2018, the Union is required to maintain proper books and records of all its income, expenditure, assets and liabilities, to enable annual and periodic financial statements to be prepared of the Union.
+As per Section 16 (1) of the National Audit Act No. 19 of 2018, the Trust is required to maintain proper books and records of all its income, expenditure, assets and liabilities, to enable annual and periodic financial statements to be prepared.